-St Francis Xavier 6th Form College Equality Plan (now contained within SFX Single Equality Scheme)
+St Francis Xavier 6th Form College Equality Plan (now contained within Diversity, Inclusion and Dignity at Work [Equal Opportunities / Equality Duty])

 Our Commitment

 St Francis Xavier 6th Form College affirms that individuals from minority ethnic groups are entitled to the same equal rights, responsibilities and opportunities as the majority population.
 The College strives to ensure that, whatever the heritage and origins of the members of the College community, everyone is equally valued and treats one another with respect.
 This commitment is an essential expression of "the Christian values that are the inspiration of the College".